thatsdanbourne/ui-developer-task/README.md

 - Use a state management library to centralise the shortlisted items
 - Additional styling and animations to bring the UI interactions to life
 - Mobile interactions and adaptations
-- Browser support down to IE10
+- Browser support down to Edge 16 and last 2 versions of evergreen browsers